-Then in the 1850's thousands of Churro were trailed west to supply the California Gold Rush.
+In the 1850's thousands of Churro were trailed west to supply the California Gold Rush.
 Most of the remaining Churro of the Hispanic ranches were crossed with fine wool rams to supply the demand of garment wool caused by the increased population and the Civil War.
 Concurrently, in 1863, the U.S. Army decimated the Navajo flocks in retribution for continued Indian depredations.
 In the 1900's further "improvements" and stock reductions were imposed by U.S. agencies upon the Navajo flocks.
 True survivors were to be found only in isolated villages in Northern New Mexico and in remote canyons of the Navajo Indian Reservation.

 In the 1970's several individuals began acquiring Churro phenotypes with the purpose of preserving the breed and revitalizing Navajo and Hispanic flocks.
 By 1977, the "old type" Navajo sheep had dwindled to less than 500 head so Dr. Lyle McNeal formed the Navajo Sheep Project to revitalize this breed and keep it from further depletion.
 There are currently over 4,500 sheep registered with the N-CSA, an estimated 1,500 on the Navajo Reservation and several hundred undocumented sheep in the U.S., Canada and Mexico.